tweag/nickel/doc/manual/contracts.md

 There is a lot to unwrap here.
 Please refer to the [syntax](./syntax.md) section if you have trouble parsing the example.
 We first check that the value is a record on line 3.
-We then define `check_fields` one line 4, an expression that goes over the record field names and check that each one is a sequence of digits.
+We then define `check_fields` on line 4, an expression that goes over the record field names and check that each one is a sequence of digits.
 We use a left fold with a dummy `null` accumulator as a way to just iterate through the array without building up anything interesting.